groundwater-modeling-Spring2020/Course_Materials/FInal_Project/Readme.md

    - A discussion of how well you did
    - Examples and explanation of two of your 'worst mistakes'
 3. One Jupyter notebook that includes your simulations (Its also fine if you have your analysis in a separate Jupyter notebook but they should be easy to follow).
-3. The discussion leaders for this week will create a  google sheet and share it with everyone in the class.
+3. I will create a  google sheet and share it with everyone in the class.
 There should be a column for stakeholder name, model number (see above), and the -/0/+ setting for each parameter.
 Finally, add a column for the post-ag water level in the town's well and enter your result.
 Every group should enter their results into the sheet

 ### Additional Discussion questions
 - Each group will have run 10 models, leading to a class-wide ensemble of 30 models - assuming no redundancy.
 This will sample less than10% of the possible models  How can we be sure that we have a reasonable representation of the range of different models?
 Is this important?